 At these early stages, the pioneers gave a kick-start to the fitness industry and were the leaders in this cultural field.
-Tenacious, disciplined, highly aware of their body image, with strong social communication skills, pleasant and charismatic, the pioneers - many of whom considered themselves to be self-taught mobilised a large and growing number of fans.
+Tenacious, disciplined, highly aware of their body image, with strong social communication skills, pleasant and charismatic, the pioneers - many of whom considered themselves to be self-taught --mobilised a large and growing number of fans.
 Their careers show how some youngsters who began giving gym classes in Buenos Aires (and who continued honing their skills in a well-known school) rose to the rank of director or 'trainer' in these institutions and were prized not only for their professional know-how but also for their social abilities ("how to reach people") or became part of the "star teachers" circuit.
 Others stood out as sportsmen in "competition aerobics", which in that period conferred distinction on those working in the field, and/or became "presenters"5 sat national and international events in the world of fitness (Landa, 2011a: 73-76).
 By various routes, the instructors "who were then seen as pioneers" ended up training other instructors and in some cases were sponsored by international sports brands.
-In turn, some of these trainees later became master trainers themselves.6
+In turn, some of these trainees later became master trainers themselves.6 tion of this know-how legitimised the work of the new professionals as the State regulated gym activities, quality, and infrastructure.8 At that point, the management of fitness centres played a central role.9

 The fitness world had consolidated by the end of the 20th Century.
-In these years, new tertiary training careers were set up, such as 'group fitness instructor' and 'personal trainer', and innovations in training programmes were imported.
-The official certifica-
+In these years, new tertiary training careers were set up, such as 'group fitness instructor' and 'personal trainer', and innovations in training programmes were imported.7 The official certifica-